ng-dst/integra/README.md

 ### List in JSON

 It was proposed to use JSON to store OL.
+I'll go with [cJSON](https://github.com/DaveGamble/cJSON).

-We'll use the following structure. (_possibly subject to change_)
+OL will have the following structure. (_possibly subject to change_)

 ```
 [
     {
         "object_name": "Installation of MyService",
-        "type": "r",                                            // "r" (registry) or "f" (files)
+        "type": OBJECT_REGISTRY,                                // int: registry or file
-        "path": "HKLM\SYSTEM\CurrentControlSet\MyService",
+        "path": "HKLM\\SYSTEM\\CurrentControlSet\\MyService",
         "root": {
-            "name": null,                                       // root always has null name (or empty?)
+            "name": null,                                       // root always has null name (or empty? idk)
             "hash": "ab12cd6e90fed692f1ca08a7",
             "slaves": [
                 {
                     "name": "Parameters",
-                    "hash": null,                               // ignore listing, i.e. allow new keys
+                    "hash": null,                               // null if we ignore listing, i.e. allow new keys
                     "slaves": [
                         {
                             "name": "param1",